Guidance on how operators can get approval for oil field development and how to apply for flaring and venting consent.

 The OGA considers the economics of field and incremental developments as part of the assessment of field development programmes.
 Operators should complete the Common Reporting Format (CRF) spreadsheet below to assist the OGA in this process.

-Further information about the CRF and preparing the costs section of the FDP can be found in section 3.6 of the following guidance notes on procedures for regulating oil and gas field developments.
+Further information about the CRF and preparing the costs section of the FDP can be found in section 3.6 of Appendix 6 to the following guidance notes on procedures for regulating oil and gas field developments.

 Please email the completed CRF to email@example.com